open5e/open5e/source/classes/sorcerer.rst

 Spells Known of 1st Level and Higher
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You know two 1st-level spells of your choice from the sorcerer spell list.
+You know two 1st-level spells of your choice from the :ref:`srd:sorcerer-spells` list.

 The Spells Known column of the Sorcerer table shows when you learn more sorcerer spells of your choice.
 Each of these spells must be of a level